Ideal duration: 1-2 days

 Best Time: Oct-Mar Read More

-Surrounded by Aravali ranges, the city of Ajmer is most famous for its Dargah Sharif of saint Muin-ud-din Chishti.
-Firmly bound by its traditions and culture, Ajmer has a unique charm which lies in the ethos and craftsmanship practised over centuries.
+Surrounded by Aravali ranges, the city of Ajmer is most famous for the Ajmer Sharif Dargah of saint Muin-ud-din Chishti.
+This makes Ajmer one of the most significant places of Islamic pilgrimage in the world.
+Located at a distance of 130 km from Jaipur and 14 kms from Pushkar in Rajasthan, the city is firmly bound by its traditions and culture.
+Ajmer has a unique charm that lies in the ethos and craftsmanship practised over centuries.

 Compare quotes from upto 3 travel agents for free

 Pushpendra Singhon Nareli Jain Temple 2 years ago

 SIDDEEQUE MKon Ajmer Sharif 5 years ago